-A simpler interface to the Debian APT command-line tools.
+A simpler interface to the Debian/Ubuntu APT command-line tools.

-A shorter, simpler, and slightly saner interactive interface to the Debian APT command-line tools.
+A shorter, simpler, and slightly saner interactive interface to the Debian/Ubuntu APT command-line tools.

 apt may be thought of as a traffic cop that directs commands to the appropriate tool, automatically elevating itself with sudo if need-be.
 It consolidates all commands from apt-get and apt-cache, and the most common from aptitude, dpkg, dpkg-query, add-apt-repository, and apt-key.
 It has a much narrower focus than “kitchen-sink” tools such as wajig.